department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/veterans-burial-allowance.md

 </div>

+## When do I need to file a claim?

 You must file a claim for a non-service-connected burial allowance within 2 years after the Veteran’s burial or cremation.
 If a Veteran’s discharge was changed after death from dishonorable to another status, you must file for an allowance claim within 2 years after the discharge update.

 There's no time limit to file for a service-connected burial, plot, or interment allowance.

-### What kind of benefits can I get?
+## What kind of benefits can I get?

 - An allowance for burial and funeral costs
 - An allowance for the plot or interment